Continued maintenance of Skyway called impractical

 Proposal for skate plaza subject of Wednesday session

 The city is seeking public input on how a new open-air skate plaza in LaSalle Park should be designed.

 A public meeting will be held from 6 to 8 p.m.
-Wednesday at the Belle Center, 104 Maryland St., and the city is urging members of the local skateboarding community to attend.
+Wednesday in the Belle Center, 104 Maryland St., and the city is urging members of the local skateboarding community to attend.

-The city hired New Line Skateparks Inc. to design a facility on two acres just south of Centennial Pool and has allocated $250,000 for construction.
+The city hired New Line Skateparks Inc. to design a facility on two acres just south of Centennial Pool, and it has allocated $250,000 for construction.
 New Line's contract is about $24,600.

 The skate park will be built on an old pipe yard and will not use any existing greenspace.